 Bio

-Larisse is a Master’s student in Agroecosystems from Brazil and a visiting international research student at the Food Sovereignty Lab, funded by Emerging Leaders in the Americas Program (ELAP).
-She is co-supervised by Dr. Ilyas Siddique and Dr. Hannah Wittman.
-Her master’s thesis has a mixed qualitative-quantitative approach focused on the on-farm diversity of used and underused food plants, as well as understanding how features as farm’s size, distance from markets, and labor availability influence crop diversification.
-Funded by the Social Sciences and Humanities Research Council (SSHRC), this fieldwork is being conducted with farmers in southern Brazil and will be complemented with data obtained by the open-source, non-profit farm management LiteFarm application.
+Larisse was a Master’s student in Agroecosystems from Brazil and a visiting international research student at the Food Sovereignty Lab, funded by Emerging Leaders in the Americas Program (ELAP).
+She was co-supervised by Dr. Ilyas Siddique and Dr. Hannah Wittman.
+Her master’s thesis had a mixed qualitative-quantitative approach focused on the on-farm diversity of used and underused food plants, as well as understanding how features as farm’s size, distance from markets, and labor availability influence crop diversification.
+Funded by the Social Sciences and Humanities Research Council (SSHRC), this fieldwork was conducted with farmers in southern Brazil and complemented with data obtained by the open-source, non-profit farm management LiteFarm application.
 Larisse is an environmental engineer highly interested in sustainable food systems, especially agroforestry.
 She is also a certified social manager with experience in the non-profit sector with fundraising and volunteer management.
 Her interests also include scientific communication and interdisciplinary studies.